namthatman/Coding-Challenges/README.md

 # Coding-Challenges
-A collection of coding challenges.
+A collection of coding challenges collected from the book, "Cracking the Coding Interview" by Gayle Laakmann McDowell.